andrewcbancroft/datadaylife-blog/_posts/2018-01-09-data-analytics-vs-data-analysis-examining-suffix.md

 So what's the difference?

 ## Clues From the Suffix
 They're extremely similar words...
-I mean, just the word-*ending* is different:  "-tic" vs "-sis" ("analytic**s**" is plural, so I used the singular)
+I mean, just the word-*ending* is different:  "-tics" vs "-sis"

 Since the end of the word is where the difference lies (otherwise, there wouldn't be two terms, right?), why not go find out what each suffix might indicate?